tslateman/site/brevity-quotes-and-notes.md

 ## Resist Tyranny and Choose Simplicity

-I searched "Tyranny of verbosity" to look for existing work and was surprised to find no hits.
+I searched "Tyranny of verbosity" to look for existing work and was surprised to find no good results.
 Gemini tried and got the general idea.
 Unsatisfied, I tried to find quotes to at least describe the concept.

 > "I notice that you use plain, simple language, short words and brief sentences.
 That is the way to write English—it is the modern way and the best way.
 Stick to it; don't let fluff and flowers and verbosity creep in."
 >